 The Lab’s 21st Century Skills Micro-credentials

-After years of research and on-the-ground work with academia, students, employers, assessment providers, and technologists, the Lab designed a rigorous set of eight micro-credentials that transform the way learners recognize, activate, and display in-demand skills.
+After years of research and on-the-ground work with academia, students, employers, assessment providers, and technologists, the Lab designed a rigorous set of nine micro-credentials that transform the way learners recognize, activate, and display in-demand skills.

 More than 800 higher ed institutions and 125 K-12 districts are using our micro-credentials via a free toolkit released by the Lab two years ago—we’ve recently released version two of the original toolkit, vsbl, a platform that allows multiple options for institutions to employ the Lab’s micro-credentials.
 The credentials are currently being used in some 40 pilots around the world that are implemented in a variety of models.

 Each of the 21st Century Skills Micro-credentials represent a core 21st century skill.
 To earn a micro-credential, a learner must demonstrate proficiency via a performance-based assessment in four core sub-competencies.
 Once a learner successfully completes the four assessments, they are awarded a digital badge.

 Self-Directed LearningLearning, specifically self-directed learning, is essential in the 21st century for personal and professional growth.
 Self-directed learning is an intentional learning process that is created and evaluated by the learner.

 EmpathyEmpathy in the 21st century includes the capacity to understand others' perspectives and feelings and to use this understanding to improve the quality of personal and professional relationships, behaviors, team cohesion, and performance.

 Oral CommunicationOral communication in the 21st century includes the capacity to speak with clarity and precision and understand and recognize nonverbal cues.